 - Develop your plan: Pull in the right people throughout the organization to gain their valuable insights and experiences.
 This will almost undoubtedly lead to an overall better plan.
 Listen to their experiences and make sure to create a concrete communication plan that shares the vision, mission, and strategy that you are trying to achieve.
 Think of what barriers your team might experience and plan for ways to overcome these obstacles.

 - Approve/deny: A formal checkpoint.
 What do the senior executives or customers think about your plan?
 Has it been well-constructed and does it meet the needs of the business?
-How comfortable are the key stakeholders with your change management plan?
+How comfortable are the key stakeholders with your plan?